DLee1993/FEM-Notifications-page/README.md

 ## The challenge

-Your challenge is to build out this Nofitfications page component and get it looking as close to the design as possible.
+Your challenge is to build out this Notifications page component and get it looking as close to the design as possible.

 Your users should be able to: